 Mark has also held marketing roles in high street fashion retail and the mail order sector, and was a founding member of destination marketing consortium Shakespeare’s England.
-Mark regularly speaks at events including The Design Forum and has guest lectured at Coventry University.
+Mark regularly speaks at events on topics relating to tourism, climate change, innovation and sustainable transport.

 Appointed in January 2019, Doug is the CEO of the Port of Dover, the busiest port in Europe.
 Prior to joining the Port of Dover, Doug was Group CEO for Ports of Jersey.
 In addition to Ports of Jersey, Doug has had over 25 years’ experience in leading international businesses.
 This experience included Managing Director of Maersk Line UK, as well as various executive roles managing shipping businesses in North America, Europe, Asia, India, Australia and New Zealand.
 Doug is skilled at turnaround, restructuring and transformation of capital intensive transportation businesses.

 He holds an MBA in International Marketing (Seton Hall University, New Jersey 1997) and a B.A in Economics (St Lawrence University, New York 1988).
 In 2016 Doug was awarded the Institute of Directors Jersey Director of the Year for large businesses.

 Born in Summit, New Jersey, USA, Doug holds dual British and American citizenship.

 Joanna holds an Executive MBA (London Business School, 2019) and a BA in Modern Languages with Interpreting (University of Sheffield, 2004) and joined Shepherd Neame in 2018 after over 15 years’ experience in the international drinks and hospitality industry.